VirveR/keikalle/README.md

 **Other features:**
 - Registered users
+- User profile
+- Events coming soon
+- Search conditions for the events and people

+**Features on todo list:**
 - Possibility to add events
-- Search conditions for the events and people
+- Possibility to report incorrect event information
 - Possibility to give a "thumb up" for a good friend experience
 - Possibility to report and block a profile

 **Node modules used:**
 - express
 - nodemon (for development)
-- dotenv
+- dotenv (environment variables)
-- mongoose
+- mongoose (for database connection)
-- express-handlebars
-- bcryptjs
-- connect-mongo
+- connect-mongo (for database connection)
+- express-handlebars (for rendering pages)
-- express-session
+- express-session (for user sessions)
+- uuid (for session security)
-- express-flash
+- express-flash (for conveying messages across pages)
+- bcryptjs (for crypting passwords)
+- express-validator (for validating form info)
+- multer (for uploading images)
-- sharp
+- sharp (for converting images)
-- date-fns
+- date-fns (for editing dates)
+- nodemailer (for connecting users)
+- nodemailer-smtp-transport (for connecting users)

 The language of the application is Finnish.